Dashlane/load-secrets-action/README.md

-# Dashlane CLI Action
+# Dashlane Load Secrets Action

 ## About

-`dashlane-cli-action` is built using `Dashlane CLI` and `Github Actions`.
+`load-secrets-action` is built using `Dashlane CLI` and `Github Actions`.
 It allows developers to inject their secrets vault from Dashlane to their github workfow.

 ## Requirements

 -   `Dashlane CLI`for device registration
 -   `Node.js` and `npm`to run the project locally

 ## How to run this project locally